relu/contact-form-7-datepicker/readme.txt

 == Changelog ==

-= 2.3.4 =
+= 2.4 =
-* Fixed minDate and maxDate
+* Fixed minDate and maxDate attributes for date and datetime fields
+* Added noWeekend to date and datetime fields
-* Added noWeekend, stepHour, stepMinutes, stepSeconds
+* Added stepHour, stepMinutes and stepSeconds attributes to time and datetime fields

-= 2.3.3 =
-* needs to be filled out

 = 2.3.2 =
 * Fix year-range issues